An abstract characterization for projections in operator systems: Abstract

 \section{Abstract}

 We show that the set of projections in an operator system can be detected using only the abstract data of the operator system.
 Specifically, we show that if $p$ is a positive contraction in an operator system $\Cal V$ which satisfies certain order-theoretic conditions, then there exists a complete order embedding of $\Cal V$ into $B(H)$ mapping $p$ to a projection operator.
 Moreover, every abstract projection in an operator system $\Cal V$ is an honest projection in the C*-envelope of $\Cal V$.
-Using this characterization, we provide an abstract characterization for operator systems spanned by two commuting families of projection-valued measures and discuss applications in quantum information theory.
+Using this characterization, we provide an abstract characterization for operator systems spanned by two commuting families of projection-valued measures.
+This yields a new characterization for quantum commuting correlations purely in terms of abstract operator systems.